solanolabs/karma-sauce-example/README.md

 ## Running Karma locally

 You then can run Karma locally to see how it works with the `karma start` command.
-Try saving a source file in the `src` folder or a test file in the `test` folder to see Karma automatically re-run the test files on the latest source code.
+Try saving a source file in the `src` folder or a test file in the `test` folder to see Karma automatically re-run the tests on the latest source code.

 By default, this example runs tests in Chrome and Firefox on your local machine, and you can add more browsers that you have installed in the `karma.conf.js`'s `browsers` array.